jemuelantonio/2020-backend-exercise/readme.md

 - 11-50
 - &gt;50

-Please include the data in your database in your git repository with a database dump.
+Please include the data in your database in your git repository with a plaintext database dump.

 ## Questions?

-If you have any questions around the implementation of this exercise, please open an Issue on the master repository.
+If you have any questions around the implementation of this exercise, please open an Issue on the parent repository at https://github.com/fonedynamics